PatrickJODonnell/SpaceXPipeline/README.md

 <p>This section will provide insights into the SpaceX Data.
 There is a plethora of information that can be pulled from this dataset, but below is a report of four interesting insights gained from the data using SQL queries.</p>
 <ol>
     <li>Launches per Year</li>
-    <p>Using the SQL query: SELECT years, Count(*) FROM xdata.finaldata GROUP BY years; the following table was generated which shows that SpaceX has been increasing their launch prequency since 2006.</p>
+    <p>Using the SQL query: SELECT years, Count(*) FROM xdata.finaldata GROUP BY years; the following table was generated which shows that SpaceX has been increasing their launch frequency since 2006.</p>
     <img src="https://github.com/PatrickJODonnell/SpaceXPipeline/assets/130483105/6f3ba6b3-e1bb-4714-86a7-824c5524c56b">
     <li>Number of Successful Launches per Year</li>
     <p>Using the SQL query: SELECT years, count(success) FROM xdata.finaldata WHERE success = "true" GROUP BY years; the following table was generated.
 This data shows a healthy increase in launch successes from SpaceX as time progresses.</p>